-This holiday season, my wife and I celebrate twenty years as a couple.
+This holiday season, my wife and I celebrate twenty-four years as a couple.
 I figured I’d mark the occasion by giving you the story of how we met, seeing as it’s at least as cute as your average Hallmark holiday flick, and resulted in our marriage of 18 years now, 3 kids, and an amazing life together.

 Here’s the story.